sotelo/scribe/README.md

 ## To Do
  * Improve documentation.
- * Fix code to decide when to finish sampling.
  * Write code for weight noise and variational objective.
  * Make model more flexible.
 Right now the number of layers is hardcoded.
  * Implement Samy Bengio's scheduled sampling.